AI, progress & app workflow

 What to do next

-For "How to use session history without turning progress into pressure", choose one low-pressure action: separate general wellness content from medical questions.
-Use the related Orena guide for "How to use session history without turning progress into pressure" when you want app support for that action.
-The useful signal for "How to use session history without turning progress into pressure" is whether the reader can keep progress notes useful without turning them into self-critique with less uncertainty.
+For "Progress use: session history", choose one low-pressure action: separate general wellness content from medical questions.
+Use the related Orena guide for "Progress use: session history" when you want app support for that action.
+The useful signal for "Progress use: session history" is whether the reader can keep progress notes useful without turning them into self-critique with less uncertainty.

 Evidence boundary